testdrivenio/docker-for-beginners/docker_for_beginners_article.md

 When using Docker, you'll probably use one or the other.
 If you don't use one, the container will be stopped immediately since there's no reason for it to exist (the exception being if you're also using Docker Compose).

 You may also use both `CMD` and `ENTRYPOINT` in the same Dockerfile, in which case `CMD` serves as the default argument for the `ENTRYPOINT`.

-TODO: the following sentences seem to contradict one another... can your re-word?

-1. You can have only one `CMD`/`ENTRYPOINT` instruction in a Dockerfile, but it can point to a more complicated executable file.
+You can have only one `CMD`  instruction in a Dockerfile, but it can point to a more complicated executable file.
+If you have more than one `CMD`, only the last `CMD` will take effect.
-1. You may also use both `CMD` and `ENTRYPOINT` in the same Dockerfile, in which case `CMD` serves as the default argument for the `ENTRYPOINT`.
+The same goes for the `ENTRYPOINT` instruction.

 Example of `CMD` instruction usage: